PhysicalBit7/notes/docs/misc/bash.md

-netstat -i|--interfaces     # List all network interfaces and in/out usage netstat -l|--listening      # List all open ports
+netstat -i|--interfaces     # List all network interfaces and in/out usage netstat -l|--listening      # List all open ports netstat -an                 # Show current state of sockets on host

 traceroute example.com      # List all servers the network traffic goes through